View this message on our website.

 And to share their appreciation for what TPWF members do to conserve the lands, waters and wildlife of our state, they’ve collaborated on a package of outdoor items that will sweeten your next outdoor adventure.

-If you join or renew your membership by April 9, you will be entered in a TPWF drawing* for a chance to win Vaquero chair, Keeping It Wild coffee and T-Shirt from our Texas Trailblazing Partners CHAMA, Frame Coffee and Hiking Texas!
+If you join or renew your membership by April 9, you will be entered in a TPWF drawing* for a chance to win a Vaquero chair, Keeping It Wild coffee and T-Shirt from our Texas Trailblazing Partners CHAMA, Frame Coffee and Hiking Texas!

 *The price of membership pays for TPWF membership only and not for the chance to win the Vaquero chair, Keeping It Wild coffee and T-Shirt.
-Members who join or renew between January 1 and April 9 are automatically entered in the drawing.
+Members who join or renew between January 1 and April 9 are automatically entered in the drawing. |

 For those who appreciate the wild things and wild places of Texas, the recolonization of black bears in West Texas is thrilling news.
 Black bears were extirpated from the Trans-Pecos region of Texas by the 1950s but began recolonizing the area, including Big Bend National Park, in the 1990s.
-As bears have moved into areas where they interact with humans, inevitable conflicts have occurred
+As bears have moved into areas where they interact with humans, inevitable conflicts have occurred.

 The Borderlands Research Foundation and the Borderlands Research Institute (BRI) at Sul Ross State University are partnering with TPWF to raise private funds for BRI’s Human-Black Bear Coexistence project.
 The project aims to help scientists better understand the region’s black bear populations and habitat needs, monitor their range expansion and foster that expansion by reducing human-black bear conflict.